balaam/slate/source/includes/_mouse.md

 ##Position

-The position X, Y position of the mouse returned as a `Vector`.
+The X, Y position of the mouse returned as a `Vector`.
 The z coordinate is 0.

 `Vector Mouse.Position()`